SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Define virtual constructors and default move members for Interface classes
 * Return const& from EntityRepository and build a method for mutations
 * Generalize core type of Matricies, so that it can support also double
+* Consider to allocate controller classes on stack(use const T& instead of std::shared_ptr/std::unique_ptr)
 * Render Meshes
 * Camera Control
 * Mouse picking